-In terms of Gross Written Premiums (GWP), 97% of the business is underwritten in the unit-linked insurance, 3% in the insurance with profit participation.
+In terms of Gross Written Premiums (GWP), 98% of the business is underwritten in the unit-linked insurance, 2% in the insurance with profit participation.
 54% of the premium income is deriving from capitalization insurance policies, 37% from endowment and 8% from life annuity insurance contracts.
 The proportion of pure risk insurance policies is around 1% of the total premium income.
 This product mix remained unchanged in the reporting period compared to the previous year (PY).

-The amount of GWP reported in 2018 is 10% below 2017 due to the run-off status of the insurance portfolio.
+The amount of GWP reported in 2019 is 12% below 2018 due to the run-off status of the insurance portfolio and the depreciation of the EUR against CHF.

-Claims incurred of 47.9 CHF millions in the reporting period are below PY, due to the minor outflows mainly deriving from the maturities (19 CHF millions in 2018 vs. 24 CHF millions in 2017) and from the surrenders paid (25 CHF millions in 2018 vs. 28 CHF millions in 2017).
+Claims incurred of 45.9 CHF millions in the reporting period are below PY, due to the minor outflows mainly deriving from the surrenders (19 CHF millions in 2019 vs. 25 CHF millions in 2018) partially offset by the higher payments from the maturities (22 CHF millions in 2019 vs. 19 CHF millions in 2018).

-Change in other technical provisions of the index/unit-linked insurance as well as the insurance with profit participation denoted a decrease in the reporting year.
-The decline in the index/unit-linked portfolio is mainly a result of the adverse development of the financial markets, which led to a decrease of the investment of this portfolio.
-The slightly decrease of the technical provisions of the insurance with profit participation is linked to the higher outflows from maturities in 2018 compared to the PY.
+Change in other technical provisions of the index/unit-linked insurance as well as the insurance with profit participation denoted an increase in the reporting year.
+The growth in the index/unit-linked portfolio is mainly a result of the positive development of the financial markets, in particular the stock markets.
+The increase in the technical provisions of the not-linked business is a consequence of the drop in interest rates, which required the strengthening of the provisions in the reporting year.